-An Administrative Law Judge (ALJ) presides over the Office of Administrative Hearings hearing.
+An Administrative Law Judge (ALJ) presides over the AZ Office of Administrative Hearings hearing.
 These hearings aren’t as formal as a trial, but they are similar in practice.
 Each party presents evidence using documents or sworn testimony.
-The attorneys provide an opening statement and a closing argument which should explain why the judge should rule one way or the other.
+The parties provide an opening statement and a closing argument which should explain why the judge should rule one way or the other.
 Your attorney can cross examine witnesses and testify on her own behalf.
 After the hearing, the ALJ will review the transcripts, evidence and issues a recommendation to the Arizona Registrar Contractors.
 There are some specific ROC hearing requirements that must be followed.

 If you have questions for our Arizona Registrar of Contractors Attorney ,our hearing practice areas or would like to learn more about the services we offer, contact Chelle Law today.